 The French government is continuously offering incentives to investors to buy and rent out holiday-style properties as they are in desperate need of sufficient accommodation to handle this demand from tourists.

 Those who holiday in France see this for themselves and want to enjoy the benefits of buying into this market.

 Those looking to the future see a good, safe investment in the French market as a way of generating a Euro income for their future retirement to Europe.
 Others will buy a property with a view to moving to that property once they retire.
 Either way, the French property market provides ample choice to those who want to plan for a better future.

 “Ranked No1 for International Quality of life…”

 Whether a property in France is used for holidays, full-time habitation or retirement, it is a way to benefit from the French joie de vivre on a more regular basis.

 France ranks No.1 in the International Living Quality of Life Index and the uSwitch European Quality of Life Index.
 When it comes to quality of life, there’s nowhere quite like France.

-Buying property in France without the help of a market expert has the potential to turn into something of a nightmare for the overseas buyer.
-The system is fundamentally different to that of your local market and should be respected accordingly – the legal process and tax system, for example, as well as the need to confront the inevitable language barrier.
+The system is fundamentally different from that of your local market and should be respected accordingly – the legal process and tax system, for example, as well as the need to confront the inevitable language barrier.

 The purchase usually takes place in two stages: